NIER-BIAN/tribal-heart/README.md

 Scenario: Add app shortcut to home screen

-- Given I am on the app page
+- Given the user is on the app page;
-- When I select the option to add a shortcut to my home screen
+- When the user selects the option to add a shortcut to their home screen;
-- Then the app shortcut should be added to my home screen
+- Then the app shortcut is added to their home screen.

 ## Feature 6 of 6: Display Charts Visualising Event Details